Which is the best AMD motherboard?

-AMD’s introduction of the Zen architecture brought Team Red back to the table in a big way.
-Now AMD has released two generations of successful Ryzen processors using this impressive new design.
+Team Red came back to the table in a big way with AMD’s introduction of the Zen architecture.
+Now AMD has released three generations of successful Ryzen processors using this impressive new design.

 1. Asus ROG Crosshair VII Hero (Wi-Fi)